muratk5n/thirdwave/en/README.md

 existing fundamental research, fine.
 But for orig research, they are not the right address.
 Look at all the innovation originating from DARPA..
 They funded, managed so much.

 ---

-A lot of the gadgets we think we need, we really don't..
-Take the coffee brewer, or the French press; any coffee fine enough for FP can also be "brewed" in a cup.
-That's what FP does in fact.
-Add coffee, boiling water, wait, pour into another cup through a sieve.

----